microbiomedata/nmdc-metadata/docs/has_normalized_value.md

-# Slot: has normalized value
+# Type: has normalized value

-Connects an annotation to the normalized/parsed raw value
+Links an annotation to the normalized/parsed raw value

 URI: [nmdc:has_normalized_value](https://microbiomedata/meta/has_normalized_value)

 ## Domain and Range

 [Annotation](Annotation.md) ->  <sub>0..*</sub> [NormalizedValue](NormalizedValue.md)

-## Inheritance
+## Parents

 ## Children

 ## Used by